jeffpar/pcjs/blog/_posts/2023/2023-08-10-building-dos-compatible-hard-disks.md

   }
 ```

 These settings control what happens whenever `pc.js` builds (or rebuilds) a hard disk image from a specified folder.
-First and foremost, `pc.js` wants to create a *bootable* hard disk image, so it fetches the corresponding system diskette image from PCjs (eg, [MSDOS330-DISK1](https://diskettes.pcjs.org/pcx86/sys/dos/microsoft/3.30/MSDOS330-DISK1.json)), extracts the boot sector and system files (ie, `IO.SYS` and `MSDOS.SYS`) from the diskette, and then based on the `capacity`, `maxfiles`, and other settings, it builds a hard disk image, which is stored in the PCjs `/tools/pc/disks` folder by default.
+First and foremost, `pc.js` wants to create a *bootable* hard disk image, so it fetches the corresponding system diskette image from PCjs (eg, [MSDOS330-DISK1](https://diskettes.pcjs.org/pcx86/sys/dos/microsoft/3.30/MSDOS330-DISK1.json)), extracts the boot sector and system files (ie, `IO.SYS` and `MSDOS.SYS`) from the diskette, and then based on `target`, `maxfiles`, and other settings, it builds a hard disk image, which is stored in the PCjs `/tools/pc/disks` folder by default.

 To change those defaults, you can either edit `pc.json5` or pass command-line overrides; for example: